gustrd/cabra/README.md

 ## Next steps

-- Create a better portuguese dataset, using a better tool to translate (some options at DeepL or manual adjust);
+- Create a better Portuguese dataset, using a better translation tool (some options include DeepL or manual adjustment);
-- Use a bigger open dataset, avaliable to commercial use, like [RedPajama-Data](https://github.com/togethercomputer/RedPajama-Data);
+- Use a larger open dataset, available for commercial use, like [open-instruct-v1-oasst-dolly-hhrlhf](https://huggingface.co/datasets/VMware/open-instruct-v1-oasst-dolly-hhrlhf) or even [RedPajama-Data](https://github.com/togethercomputer/RedPajama-Data);
-- Finetune large models when a new OpenLlama is released;
+- Fine-tune large models when a new OpenLlama is released;

 ## Authors